jmhessel/recursive_nn_tf2/README.md

 ## What features are supported?

-- Make your own Tree recursive nets!
-A base class that can be extended by overriding the `_combine_inner` function.
-See the in-line comments in `recursive_nn.py` for info about inputs/outputs.
 - Support for (dynamically) passing features to each node of the tree.
 - An implementation of Child-Sum Tree-LSTMs from Tai, Socher, and Manning (2015). (`tree_lstm.py`)
 - See the minimal `main` in both files for API examples.
+- Make your own tree recursive nets!
+A base class that can be extended by overriding the `_combine_inner` function.
+See the in-line comments in `recursive_nn.py` for info about inputs/outputs.

 ## What is required?